dhsolver/laravel-api/docs/Api.md

 ### Change Log

+v.1.0.8
+- Added new favorites query paramter flag to Tour listing endpoint
+- Added favorites count to the user profile resource
+- Added is_favorite flag to the Tour resource
+- Added debug flag to submit review endpoint

 v.1.0.7
 - Added 'length' property to the Tour model
 - Added zipcode field to signup and edit profile